Skip to main content

 Background and Education

-As both an advocate and a neutral, Steve has earned the respect of his colleagues and clients.
-He has garnered a reputation for his intelligence, a tenacity balanced by an even-keeled demeanor, and a direct, business-minded approach.
+As both a neutral and an advocate, Steve has earned a reputation for a tenacity balanced by an even-keeled demeanor, his intelligence and ability to grasp the most complex technical issues, and a direct, business-minded approach.
 Before he left the practice of law to join JAMS, Chambers USA annually ranked Steve as one of only five "Band 1" IP trial lawyers in Boston, noting his "stellar reputation for achieving outstanding results," that he is "pragmatic and flexible," and that he is "a great strategist."
 The IAM Patent 1000 reported that Steve "can grasp the technical details of a particular patent matter to the same degree as the inventor."
-Steve is equally adept at both life sciences and technology matters, which have included, on the biology and chemistry side, surgical, medical, genetic and bio-molecular diagnostic, research and therapeutic technologies (including DNA sequencing technologies); high-temperature superconductors; nano and semiconductor materials; and lithium-ion battery chemistry; and on technology and software side, the algorithms and standards used in voice recognition, speech generation, data encryption, and satellite communications; high-energy plasma devices; proton beam therapy; and smart phone components.

 As one general counsel noted, “For more than a decade, I entrusted Steve with the most significant, most impactful, most complex IP litigation for my global technology company.
 His open, honest and direct approach, combined with his highly sophisticated legal acumen and technical excellence, helped us achieve fantastic results, and he always acted with integrity, sincerity and purpose.”